-Los Angeles Chargers 2024 Schedule and Tickets
+Los Angeles Chargers 2024 Game Schedule And Tickets

 The Los Angeles Chargers are a team of lightning bolts on the field and lightning rods off it.
 While the Chargers have been back in Los Angeles since 2017, Angelenos have quickly embraced them as their own.
 Chargers fans are some of the most passionate in the National Football League (NFL), and they're always ready to let loose with a bolt of excitement.